qsheets/node-irc/docs/API.rst

     Sends a CTCP message to the specified target.

     :param string target: is either a nickname, or a channel.
-    :param string type: the type of the CTCP message, either "privmsg" for a PRIVMSG or something else for a NOTICE.
+    :param string type: the type of the CTCP message: 'request' or 'reply'
     :param string text: the CTCP message to send.

 .. js:function:: Client.action(target, message)